daifoundation/oasis-direct-proxy/README.md

 **Modifiers:**

-- `payable`- Added to enable the receipt of eth while being called.
+- `payable`- Added to enable the receipt of Eth.

 ---

 # [ProxyCreateAndExecute Contract](https://github.com/makerdao/oasis-direct-proxy/blob/gg/readme/src/ProxyCreationAndExecute.sol)

-**Summary:** The ProxyCreateAndExcecute contract is used to perform direct/instant trading by leveraging the existing Maker OTC platform.
-In this case, the caller of the methods is interested in creating a `DSProxy` that can be reused across other Maker Products as well as for selling and/or buying an exact amount of a given token for another token.

-This contract works by extending the **OasisDirectProxy,** plus some additional methods.
-Each of the additional methods described below has the same functionality (calls two methods).

-One of the main call methods is the `DSProxyFactor.build` .
+**Summary:** The `ProxyCreateAndExecute` allows the caller of the contract to create a proxy and exchange tokens by extending the `OasisDirectProxy` contract.
+One of the main call methods is the `DSProxyFactor.build`.
 This method creates a new proxy for a sender address.
 The other call in each of the additional methods is used to retrieve the amount that will be `sold` or `bought`.

-### threshold

-In order to understand exactly what `threshold` does, let's go though a quick example.

-**Example:** Let's say that someone wants to sell `10 MKR` at the price of `1.5 MKR/DAI`.

-Suppose the `buyAmt` will be `150 DAI`.
-By the time the transaction is executed, a [slippage](https://www.investopedia.com/terms/s/slippage.asp) may occur.
-This means that the price might have dropped to `1.2 MKR/DAI` and the caller will receive `120 DAI` instead of the exact uint `wethAmt` that was expected ( `150 DAI`).
-In order to mitigate such scenarios, we introduced **threshold** (`minBuyAmt` or `minPayAmt` ).

-The value provided here determines the lowest possible price that allows the trade to go through and close.
-If the prices drop below the threshold, the transaction fails and everything is reverted.
-Following the example above, one can provide a value (in base units) such as `140 DAI`.
-This will allow the transaction to pass and then the trade will be deemed successful if the price of `MKR/DAI` does not drop below `1.4 MKR/DAI`.

 ### Constructor

 **Summary:** This is used to inject the `WETH` token address which is used in some of the methods described below.

 **Arguments**:

 - `address wethToken` - The address of the [WETH](https://github.com/dapphub/ds-weth/blob/master/src/weth9.sol) token.
-Note that it must be provided as a contract creation because the reference is needed in the `fallback` function.

 ## Key functionalities (as defined in the Smart Contract)

 ### createAndSellAllAmount

-**Summary:** `createAndSellAllAmount`  is for `ERC-20 token` to `ERC-20 token` exchange.
-By calling this method, the sender creates a proxy and sells the exactly specified `ERC-20 token` amount.
+**Summary:** `createAndSellAllAmount`  creates a proxy and calls `sellAllAmount`.

 **Arguments**: